maxtkc/mvths-wiki/docs/047a-light-display-project.rst

 #. place all components centered on grid if possible.
 # make sure to use one-sided board not copper on both sides
 #.
 Hot glue secure all connector pins on your circuit board.
+#. crimp to stranded not solid core wire.
+#. use right angle pins.
+#. hot glue all pins.

 #.
 Troubleshoot board.